Big Muff: First ever and best distortion pedal?

 You might think this plectrum is too thick.
 After trying these plectrums, you will be amazed by how easy it is to play your favorite riffs.

 There are many different models to choose from.
-The Bermuda III-XL comes in the plectrum sizes 2.1 mm.
+The Bermuda III-XL comes in the plectrum thickness 2.1 mm.

 Triangle picks with less pointy tips also available